kablamo/vim-git-log/README.md

 Here are some commands you can use in the browser:

-   <cr>  View the side by side diff of any file by putting your cursor on that
+   d     View the side by side diff of any file by putting your cursor on that
          line and typing `d` (for diff).

-   d     This has the same behavior as `<cr>`.
+   <cr>  View the diffstat from `git show $revision` for that commit.

    n     Move your cursor to the first filename in the next commit.

    N     Move your cursor to the first filename in the previous commit.

+   q     Quit.
+Closes all the GitLog windows and buffers.

-To quickly exit out of the diff and return to the 'GitLog' window, type `q`.
+To quickly exit out of a side by side diff and return to the 'GitLog' window, type `q`.

 Ribbon